-The International Association of Safety, Health and Environmental Professionals
+The International Assoc of Safety, Health Environmental Professionals

 (IASHEP) believes that ensuring the proper authority and autonomy for the certification body is of utmost importance to the credibility and integrity of the certification program.
-Therefore, International Association of Safety, Health and Environmental Professionals (IASHEP) is guided by the following responsibilities in its activities and when making decisions:
+Therefore, International Assoc of Safety Health Environmental Professionals (IASHEP) is guided by the following responsibilities in its activities and when making decisions:

 Develop and implement policies and procedures to ensure the certification program is operated and administered in conformance with best certification practices; at a minimum the policies should address the granting, maintaining, recertifying, expanding, and reducing the scope of the certification, and suspending or withdrawing the certification.